Phosphatidylserine and Related Lipids

 - Zhao, Y., Hasse, S. and Bourgoin, S.G.
 Phosphatidylserine-specific phospholipase A1: A friend or the devil in disguise.
 Prog.
 Lipid Res., 83, 101112 (2021); DOI.

-- and of historical interest -
+- and of interest from a historical perspective -

 - Vance, J.E.
 Historical perspective: phosphatidylserine and phosphatidylethanolamine from the 1800s to the present.
 J. Lipid Res., 59, 923-944 (2018); DOI.